angelosalatino/cso-classifier/README.md

 ```

 This function downloads the English package of spaCy, which is equivalent to run ```python -m spacy download en_core_web_sm```.
-Then it downloads the latest version of CSO available as well as the latest version of the word2vec model, which will be then used by the semantic module.
+Then it downloads the latest version of CSO ontology available as well as the latest version of the word2vec model, which will be then used by the semantic module.

 ### Update